seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab03-Configure-and-deploy-a-non-relational-data-storage-solution.md

 #### Steps

-1. Click on the Edge browser icon from the desktop.
+1. Double click on the Edge browser icon from the desktop.

 2. Enter the login credentials.
 For credentials, please see the environment details tab on the lab guide.